 Each year we cap the amount of Vespertine Alexandrites® we release.

 We stand by a promise of rarity in its purest form.

-Our lifetime return policy guarantees that an identical alexandrite with identical origin, weight, clarity, and type of color change will not be found elsewhere.
+Our lifetime return policy guarantees that an identical alexandrite with the same weight, color, shape and origin will not be found elsewhere.

 Become part of our first legacy, and own rarity that will be cherished for generations.